 Travel doesn't have to be expensive!
-Use these budget travel tips to help save money by traveling like a savvy backpacker rather than a vacationing tourist.
+Use these budget travel tips to save money by traveling like a savings-savvy backpacker in Asia rather than a vacationing tourist.

 Don't Buy Useless Travel Gadgets

 Restaurants and cafes in Asia are happy to oblige, particularly along the Banana Pancake Trail through Southeast Asia.
-Unfortunately, Western food always costs more than local fare, and is usually a sore disappointment.
+Western food almost always costs more than local fare, and is often a disappointment.

-From ketchup being substituted for pasta sauce, to white bread smashed flat for rolling up burritos; local eateries will always attempt to meet your cravings with food that is never worth the price in the end!
+From ketchup being substituted for pasta sauce to white bread smashed flat for rolling up burritos — local eateries will always attempt to meet your cravings with food that often tastes nothing like the equivalent you were craving from home!

 Get Off the Beaten Path

-An added benefit of couch surfing is that you can befriend a local in your destination.
-Knowing a local will save you money that otherwise would have been blown in tourist spots; they'll gladly share their knowledge of the insider places.
+An added benefit of couchsurfing is that you can befriend a local in your destination.
+Knowing a local will help you to avoid blowing money in tourist spots; they'll gladly share their knowledge of the insider places.
 Plus, having a kitchen will help you save money by cooking meals at home rather than eating out.

 Keep the Partying in Check

-You will inevitably spend far more time socializing while traveling than you normally do at home, so learn early to keep the party expenses in check.
+You will inevitably spend far more time socializing while traveling than you normally do at home, so learn to keep the party expenses in check.
 Consider buying spirits to enjoy in your own setting, or learn how to go out without blowing your budget.

 Be Smart When Calling Home

-Depending on the method used, calls home from Asia can be either ridiculously expensive or pleasantly cheap.
-Calls made home using public phones, credit cards, calling cards, or the phone at your accommodation are archaic and costly options.
+Calls made home using public phones, credit cards, calling cards, call centers, or the phone at your accommodation are archaic and costly options — don't do it!

 Skip the Guided Tours